eradicador/Code-Refactor/README.md

 ## CSS

-I condensed some of the classes to consolidate them and change the name on them also.
+I condensed some of the classes to consolidate them and changed the name on them also.

 line 11, 18, 23, 27, 35, 39 removed . no need for it, the class attribute has been removed from html file